 Before deploying Mosquitto, you need to create a configuration file.
 The default configuration doesn’t allow external connections, so we’ll create a custom one.

-First, create a directory on your NFS server at /data/kubernetes/mosquitto/config/
+First, create a directory on your NFS server at /data/kubernetes/mosquitto/config/ and add a file named mosquitto.conf with the following content:

 persistence true